-The current calendar from the degree-granting institution you ultimately want to attend will provide specific information on admission, program and graduation requirements.
-As you review the university’s calendar you should seek answers to the following questions:
+The current calendar from the degree-granting institution a student ultimately wants to attend will provide specific information on admission, program and graduation requirements.
+As students review the university’s calendar they should seek answers to the following questions:

 - What courses are required?

 - How many and what kinds of electives (options) are permitted?

 - What courses are needed to meet the major requirements?

 - How many junior courses can be taken for credit?

 - How many courses (credits) can be transferred into the program?